wileycousins/clockblock/pcb/plotted/gerber/clockblock-arms/README.txt

 This panel consists of eleven (11) 0.41" x 3.575" boards arranged into a 4.51" x 3.575" panel.
 There should be nine (9) evenly spaced vertical v-scores so we can de-panel the boards.

+**Any fabicration markings should be placed on the bottom silkscreen.
+Please do not place additional markings on the top silkscreen.**

 Requested specs:
   * ENIG finish
   * 0.062", 1 oz copper